Microbiome: Animal

 The mammalian gut microbiome has emerged as a key regulator of host physiology, and coevolution between host and microbial lineages has played a key role in the adaptation of mammals to their diverse lifestyles.
 Diet, especially herbivory, is an important correlate of microbial diversity in mammals.
 Most mammalian microbiomes are also strongly correlated with host phylogeny, despite profound shifts in diet.
 This suggests host factors that themselves change across host phylogeny, such as gut physiology, play an important role in structuring the gut microbiomes across mammals.
 The vertebrate adaptive immune system is even speculated to have evolved as just such a factor for selective maintenance of symbiotic homeostasis.
-Modified text was copied from this source, which is available under a Creative Commons Attribution 4.0 International License.

 The importance of phylogeny-correlated factors to the diversity of vertebrate microbiomes more generally is still poorly understood.
 Phylosymbiosis, or the observation that more closely related host species have more similar microbiomes, has been described in a number of nonmammalian taxa.
 Other analyses have found substantial variation in phylosymbiotic signals among mammalian taxa, sometimes with conflicting results.
 The presence of a robust phylosymbiotic correlation implies that host factors control microbial assembly.
 Even if the specific mechanisms are unknown, variation in the strength or presence of a measurable phylosymbiotic signal across host phylogeny could prove useful for identifying such mechanisms through comparative studies.
 However, as of 2020 most studies have focused on just a few taxa at a time, and variable methods for both surveying the microbiome and measuring phylosymbiosis and host specificity (or the restriction of microbes to specific host lineages) have made generalisations difficult.